executablebooks/unified-myst/packages/core-parse/README.md

 The parsing process is as follows:

+- Run all `beforeConfig` event hooks, by priority order.
+  - `beforeConfig` processors are operations which modify the config, before it is validated.

+- Run all `beforeRead` event hooks, by priority order.
+  - `beforeRead` processors are operations which initialise global state adn can also modify the source text.

-- Parse the input text into [micromark tokens](https://github.com/micromark/micromark#parse).
+- Parse the source text into [micromark tokens](https://github.com/micromark/micromark#parse).
   - These can be loosely regarded as a Concrete Syntax Tree (CST), directly mapping to the original source text.
   - The tokenizer is based on the [CommonMark](https://commonmark.org/) specification, with the additional core syntax extensions:
     - [YAML front-matter](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block)